mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 the webserver are operating under the same OS user account.
 If this is not possible, you should either not use the DISK storage method (file_upload_method) for MantisBT or you should adjust the global variable attachments_file_permissions with the proper rights.
+In general its possible to specify within the scheduled/cron job line which user should run the job.

 IMAP: